Empirical Bayes Regret Minimization: Experiments

 \subsection{Bernoulli Bandit}

-Our second experiment is on Bernoulli bandits with $K = 10$ arms.
-It extends results in \cref{sec:warm-up experiment} beyond $2$ arms and $2$ problem instances in $\cP$.
-The distribution of problem instances $\cP$ is defined as follows.
-The mean reward of arm $i$ is drawn i.i.d.\ from $\mathrm{Beta}(1, 1)$.
+This experiment is on Bernoulli bandits with $K = 10$ arms and horizon $n = 10\,000$.
+In comparison to \cref{sec:warm-up experiment}, we go beyond two arms and two problem instances in $\cP$.
+The distribution $\cP$ is defined as follows.
+The mean reward of arm $i$ is $\mu_i \sim \mathrm{Beta}(1, 1)$ for all $i \in [K]$.
 The rest of the setting is identical to \cref{sec:warm-up experiment}.